ongunakaycom/docker-react-project/README.md

-Here’s an improved, polished version of your README with better structure, clarity, and readability while keeping it professional and developer-friendly:

----

 # ⚛️ ReactOps – Dockerized React App with Testing & CI/CD

 A production-ready **React 18 application** with modern tooling, Docker support, automated testing, and CI/CD workflows.